22940dev/hugo-frameview/content/likes.md

 > Are you moving one step in 20 directions or 20 steps in one direction?

 > Knowledge means knowing where it's written down.

+> My whole system of life is keeping at it.
+The task of life is not to see clearly in the distance but to do the task at hand.

 > Premature optimization is the root of all evil.